rozek/node-red-ai-toolkit/README.md

 > this repository should currently be considered as "work-in-progress".
 It's the author's contribution to the [Backdrop Build](https://backdropbuild.com/) contest which means that it is planned to be "shipped" in the beginning of December 2023.

+If you would like to support my work for Node-RED in the public domain, you may consider [buying me a coffee](https://www.buymeacoffee.com/andreasrozek)

 > Just a small note: if you like this work and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ## Overview ##